Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 Major Groupings of Wild Edible Plants

-There are so many different kinds of plants out there in the world.
-It can really help to initially lump them into more manageable groups.
+There are so many different kinds of wild plants out there in the world.
+It can really help to initially lump them into more manageable groups that share characteristics, so that you can get to know them more easily.
 Here are some of the major groups of wild edibles, organized by plant families:

 The Lily Family (Liliaceae): This includes species such as: